-The primary purpose of this committee is to supervise and coordinate the selection activities of new technologies.
+The primary purpose of this Committee is to supervise and coordinate the activities of selecting new technologies .

-Whenever the adoption of a new technology (web, mobile, desktop, database or other) is required within a product development group, the contact persons of that group send a request to the committee explaining the requirements, scope, possible solutions and urgency.
+Whenever the adoption of new technology (web, mobile, desktop, database, or other) is needed within a group for product development, the group's representatives send a request to the committee specifying the requirements, the field of application, possible solutions, and urgency.

-The members of the committee meet periodically and evaluate the requests in order of priority, engaging, if necessary, the production teams for research, POC testing and validation of alternatives.
+The committee members meet periodically and evaluate the requests in order of priority, engaging, if necessary, the production groups for research activities, testing through POC, and validation of alternatives.

-The Committee only has a supervisory and co-ordinating purpose, it relies on the co-operation of the production groups.
-Once the investigations are concluded, the Committee meets again to evaluate the results and make a choice taking into account costs and benefits.
+The Committee only has a supervisory and coordination role, relying on the collaboration of production groups.
+Once the investigations are concluded, the Committee meets again to evaluate the results and make a choice that considers costs and benefits.